NIPE-SYSTEMS/file-manager/README.md

 # file-manager

-Local file manager written in node.js.
+Local file manager in the browser written in C.